palais-ai/palais-ai.github.io/tutorials/Steering Behaviors.md

 	</p>
 	<h2>Learning Goal</h2>
 	<p>
 	 	The goal of this tutorial is to get familiar with the scripting API of PALAIS within a pre-made movement playground.
-In particular we will be covering the Vector API and actor movement.
+In particular, we will be covering the Vector API and actor movement.
 Finally, we will discuss how we realised this steering playground environment within PALAIS using just 67 lines of code.
 	</p>
 	<h2>The Scene Logic</h2>
 	<div class="row">